souravmaji1/AI-website-builder/README.md

-AI Site Gen is an innovative AI-powered website creation platform that revolutionizes the web design process.
+BuilderHall is an innovative AI-powered website creation platform that revolutionizes the web design process.
 It offers instant, professional website generation to enhance productivity and creativity for businesses and individuals alike.
 Key features:

 AI-Powered Design: Utilizes advanced AI models to generate stunning website designs in seconds